arcus-azure/arcus.webapi/docs/v1.3.0/features/logging.md

     public void Configure(IApplicationBuilder app, IWebHostEvironment env)
     {
          // In versions less than .NET Core 3.0:
-        // make sure that the endpoint routing is specified before the `UseRequestRouting` if you want to make use of the `SkipRequestTrackingAttribute`. app.UseEndpointRouting();
+        // make sure that the endpoint routing is specified before the UseRequestTracking() method if you want to make use of the `SkipRequestTrackingAttribute`. app.UseEndpointRouting();

         // In versions starting from .NET Core 3.0:
-        // make sure that the endpoint routing is specified before the `UseRequestRouting` if you want to make use of the `SkipRequestTrackingAttribute`. app.UseRouting();
+        // make sure that the endpoint routing is specified before the UseRequestTracking() method if you want to make use of the `SkipRequestTrackingAttribute`. app.UseRouting();

         app.UseRequestTracking();

-        // Make sure that the exception handling is placed after the request tracking because otherwise unhandled exceptions that result in 500 response status codes will not be tracked. app.UseExceptionHandling();
+        // Make sure that the exception handling is placed after the UseRequestTracking() method because otherwise unhandled exceptions that result in 500 response status codes will not be tracked. app.UseExceptionHandling();
         app.UseMvc();
         ...